melt-umn/ableC-lib-skeleton/README.md

-## A very simple 'skeleton' extension
+## A very simple 'skeleton' extension that uses a library

 This sample extension exemplifies an organization that some might find useful in writing language extensions for ableC.